lynch-a/cliscale/README.md

 * add -test argument that verifies the configured ssh connections are working
 * aggregate any output files created by remote workers
 * handle some errors more cleanly / polish
+* option to use different config files
+* (maybe) figure out how unevenly the work is distributed.